Skip to main content

 What Are the Legal Frameworks Governing Wellness Programs?

 Navigating the legal landscape is a critical component of designing a responsible and sustainable wellness program.
 Several key federal laws establish the boundaries for what employers can and cannot do.
-These regulations are in place to protect employees from discrimination and to ensure their is kept confidential.
+These regulations are in place to protect employees from discrimination and to ensure their health information is kept confidential.

-HIPAA’s nondiscrimination rules are particularly relevant for that are part of a group health plan.
+HIPAA’s nondiscrimination rules are particularly relevant for wellness programs that are part of a group health plan.
 These rules differentiate between two types of programs ∞ participatory and health-contingent.
 Participatory programs are generally compliant as long as they are made available to all similarly situated individuals.

 Examples include providing a gym membership or attending a lunch-and-learn seminar on nutrition.
 Health-contingent programs, which require an individual to satisfy a standard related to a health factor to obtain a reward, are subject to more stringent requirements.